(Click on photos for larger size)

 By the way, the buildings have been vastly extended twice since we were there, but they were still fairly impressive.
 There were, even at the time, if I remember correctly, also a lot of what I would call post-modern paintings, the kind I don’t go for at all.

-After going through the rooms of paintings, we also walked around in the Sculpture Park and found two Henry Moore.sculptures that are very different from the Moore we know so well from a great many big cities — the Lincoln Center not the least.
+After going through the rooms of paintings, we also walked around in the Sculpture Park and found two Henry Moore sculptures that are very different from the Moore we know so well from a great many big cities — the Lincoln Center not the least.
 His “Reclining Figure” sits in a fountain close to the Vivian Beaumont theater in a corner of the big plaza.

-I also remember well an exhibit at the Orangerie in Paris with a huge and beautiful Henry Moore sculpture outside, in the back of the building.
+I also remember well an exhibit at the Orangerie in Paris with a huge and beautiful Henry Moore sculpture outside, in the back of the grounds.
 That may well have been my first meeting with Henry Moore.
 I was quite young at the time of that exposition.

-The museum buildings cover a huge surface and the architecture seems to have somewhat varying styles, from square-style blocks to softer lines.
+The museum buildings cover a huge area and the architecture seems to have somewhat varying styles, from square-style blocks to softer lines.
 I believe you can safely say it is Bauhaus style architecture, even though these buildings were inaugurated in 1968, much later than the Bauhaus artistic era, in Germany first of all.

 The museum is beautifully located at Høvikodden on the western side of the Oslo fjord, with a small beach down by the water front.